The Ansonia Quartet

 Since its formation at the West Cork Chamber Music Festival in 1999 the Callino Quartet has been impressing international audiences and critics alike with their bold, imaginative and sensitive performances.
 They have cultivated a challenging and eclectic repertoire, performing and collaborating with many diverse musicians including the Belcea Quartet, double bassist Edgar Meyer, pianist Barry Douglas, rock band Arcade Fire, Bell Orchestre and jazz musicians John Abercrombie and Sophie Dunér.
-They are passionately committed to contemporary music and have worked closely with many composers.

 The Sacconi Quartet

 The award-winning Sacconi Quartet is recognised for its unanimous and compelling ensemble, consistently communicating with a fresh and imaginative approach.
 Performing with style and commitment, the Quartet is known throughout the world for its creativity and integrity of interpretation.
 Formed in 2001, its four founder members continue to demonstrate a shared passion for string quartet repertoire, infectiously reaching out to audiences with their energy and enthusiasm.
 The Quartet have enjoyed a highly successful international career, performing regularly throughout Europe, at London’s major venues, in recordings and on radio broadcasts.
 The Sacconi is Quartet in Association at the Royal College of Music.